fluent/fluent-operator/README.md

 ## Overview

-Fluent Operator is mainly composed of Fluent Bit Operator and Fluentd Operator.
+Fluent Operator includes CRDs and controllers for both Fluent Bit and Fluentd.

-### Fluent Bit Operator
+### Fluent Bit

-Fluent Bit Operator defines five custom resources using CustomResourceDefinition (CRD):
+The following CRDs are defined for Fluent Bit:
 - **`FluentBit`**: Defines the Fluent Bit DaemonSet and its configs.
 A custom Fluent Bit image `kubesphere/fluent-bit` is required to work with FluentBit Operator for dynamic configuration reloading.
 - **`ClusterFluentBitConfig`**: Select cluster-level input/filter/output plugins and generates the final config into a Secret.
 - **`ClusterInput`**: Defines cluster-level input config sections.